EmersedFox/paw-network/README.md

         Embed Links

-        Ban Members (Required for the ban check feature)
+        Ban Members (Required for the ban check)

-    Copy and Use the URL: Copy the generated URL at the bottom and paste it into your browser to invite the bot to each of your servers.
+        Copy the generated URL and use it to invite the bot to all servers listed in your config.

-Step 6: Run the Bot

-Once everything is configured, run the bot from your terminal:
+    Run the Bot: Open your terminal in the bot's folder and run the script:

     python bot.py

+Command Usage
-Commands Guide
+Public Commands

     /checkroles [user]

-        This is the main command.
-It fetches the roles and status of a specified user across all configured servers.
+        Checks a specified user's roles, ban status, and permissions across all configured servers.

-        The user can be specified by their @username or User ID.

-        The final status in the footer will be determined by their highest-priority role across all servers.
+        Displays a detailed embed showing the user's status in each server.

+Owner-Only Commands

+    /reloadconfig

+        Forces the bot to re-download and load the server.json file from GitHub.
+Use this after you've updated your server list.

+    /networkstats

+        Displays an embed with a list of all configured servers, their online status, and current member counts.

     /createembed [server_name] [invite_link] [owner_username]

-        Owner-only.
-This command generates a clean, formatted embed for advertising a server.

-        This command will fail if your OWNER_ID is not set correctly in the .env file.

-    /ping

-        A simple utility command to check if the bot is online and responsive.
-It replies with its current latency.
+        Generates a formatted partner embed, which can be used for server advertisements.

 Troubleshooting

     Slash Commands Not Appearing?
-It can take Discord up to an hour to register new slash commands.
-If they don't appear, try re-inviting the bot to your server using a fresh URL from the OAuth2 URL Generator (Step 5).
-Ensure both bot and applications.commands scopes are checked.

-    "Permission Error in [Server Name]"?
-If you see a message that the bot can't view the ban list, it means the bot does not have the "Ban Members" permission in that server's roles.

-    Bot Not Finding a Server?
-Ensure the server ID in your SERVER_CONFIG is correct and that you have successfully invited the bot to that server.
+        This usually means the bot was invited without the applications.commands scope.
+Re-invite the bot using a newly generated URL with the correct scopes checked.
+It can take Discord a few minutes to register new commands.

+    "Permission Error: I don't have permission to view the ban list."

+        In the server where this error appears, go to Server Settings -> Roles.
+Find the bot's role and ensure it has the "Ban Members" permission enabled.

+    "Fetched config file... is not valid JSON."

+        Your server.json file has a syntax error.
+Use an online JSON validator to find and fix issues like missing quotes on keys or trailing commas.